NeKoRoSYS/NeKoRoSYS/README.md

 - REST API Backend
 - Frontend and Backend Web Developemnt

-Commissions are open, and I am also available for hire.
-If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
+**Commissions are open!** Though, If your project does not fall in any of these categories, you are still welcome to contact me to discuss any possibilities.
 Price varies depending on complexity/time spent.
 <!--
 My profeciency for each category varies but I do have a grasp on their core concepts and essential dos and don'ts.
 Though, I have lately been dipping myself into learning C++ so I can develop a basic 3D game engine for fun.